 Think about these as the most expensive keywords for you.
 The reason is these are the ones that are going to bring in unrelated searches.

-The keyword Appliance Repair as a Broad match means Google could pretty much send you any type of consumer, as long as it has to do with repair.
+The keyword AC Repair Or Appliance Repair as a Broad match means Google could pretty much send you any type of consumer, as long as it has to do with repair.
 So, if someone was looking for a car repair, lawnmower repair, etc., your broad match keyword and Ad could show up for these types of searches.
 So, you want to monitor those very closely.

 That’s the downside of the broad match, but also broad match is going to bring you good keyword searches as well.